The Killer (1989 film): Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 98% based on 41 reviews by critics, with and average rating of 8.7/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 95% based on 43 reviews by critics, with an average rating of 8.7/10.
 Its critical consensus reads, "The Killer is another hard-boiled action flick from John Woo featuring eye-popping balletic violence and philosophical underpinnings."

 Stephen Holden of The New York Times referred to the film as "Alternately gripping and laughable" and that "The scenes of gore and destruction are even more spectacular than Hong Kong's fog-shrouded skyline".
 Variety gave a positive review, describing the film as an "extremely violent and superbly made actioner demonstrates the tight grasp that director John Woo has on the crime meller genre".
 Kathleen Maher of The Austin Chronicle praised the film stating that it "defies all categorization but demands comparisons, if only to prove that there's never been anything like this before."
 Hal Hinson of The Washington Post wrote a positive review, describing the film as "like eating popcorn, but it's not just any old brand; it's escape-velocity popcorn, popcorn with a slurp of rocket fuel...[Woo's] ideas overreach themselves with such a virile swagger that they border on comedy.
 With excess like this you can't help but laugh.
 This is a rush of a movie".

 Later critiques of the film remained positive.
 The Washington Post stated that "the plot doesn't exactly break new crime-story ground.
 It's all the Woo flourishes...that elevates The Killer to another level".
 Lucia Bozzola of the online film database Allmovie gave the film a five star rating, and stated it as "One of the high points of 1980s Hong Kong action cinema".
 Empire gave the film five stars and proclaimed that "John Woo's trademark style reached its zenith in The Killer".
 In 2010, Time Out New York ranked The Killer at number 50 on their list of the top 50 foreign films of all time.
 In 2014, Time Out polled several film critics, directors, actors and stunt actors to list their top action films.
 The Killer was listed at 24th place on this list.